Data Overflow/Underflow During the Conversion from the Double-Precision Floating-Point Type to the Integer Type

 Symptom

-When a C or C++ double-precision floating-point value is converted to an integer, the performance of the Kunpeng platform is different from that of the x86 platform if the integer is out of the integer range.
+When a C or C++ double-precision floating-point value is converted to an integer, the behavior of the Kunpeng platform is different from that of the x86 platform if the integer is out of the integer range.

 long aa = (long)0x7FFFFFFFFFFFFFFF; long bb; bb = (long)(aa*(double)10); // long->double->long //x86: aa=9223372036854775807, bb=-9223372036854775808 //arm64:aa=9223372036854775807, bb=9223372036854775807